Ulrika Eleonora of Sweden: Princess and regent

 In 1702, a marriage to the future King George II of Great Britain was suggested, but was postponed, and in the end nothing came of it.
 Duke John William of Saxe-Gotha was given permission by her brother to court her, but the marriage plans were interrupted after he engaged in a duel with Anders Lagercrona in the presence of the monarch.
 In 1710, she received a proposal from Prince Frederick of Hesse.
 The negotiations were handled by her favorite and confidante Emerentia von Düben.
-The marriage was supported by her grandmother Hedwig Eleonora, as the Queen Dowager thought this would force Ulrika Eleonora to leave Sweden for Hesse, increasing the chances for the son of Ulrika Eleonora's elder sister, Charles of Holstein-Gottorp, to become heir to the throne.
+The marriage was supported by her grandmother Hedwig Eleonora, as the Queen Dowager thought this would force Ulrika Eleonora to leave Sweden for Hesse, increasing the chances for the son of Ulrika Eleonora's elder sister, Hedvig Sophia of Holstein-Gottorp, to become heir to the throne.
 The engagement was announced on 23 January 1714, and the wedding took place 24 March 1715.
 During the wedding, her brother Charles XII remarked: "Tonight my sister is dancing away the crown".

 After her grandmother's death in 1715, she became the center of the court, and this was one of the happiest periods of her life.
 In 1715, she married Landgrave Frederick I of Hesse-Kassel.
 The marriage, which on her side was a love-match, became another attempt to use her as a political puppet.
 Frederick had married her with the intent of reaching the throne, and immediately began plotting to have her named heir in place of her nephew.
 The "Hesse Party" and the "Holstein Party" stood against each other in the struggle for the throne.